jimhigson/oboe.js/README.md

 # TODO
 * For Node, this should work with standard node streams
-* Oboe shoule also use standard js promises
+* Oboe should also use standard js promises
 * Support for http request params when fetching via ajax
 * More error handling
 * Better support for Internet Explorer (I'm sure I have a Windows CD somewhere...)